benmarwick/mjbtramp/README.md

 Once the download is complete, open the `mjbtramp.Rproj` in RStudio to begin working with the package and compendium files.

 The package has a number of dependencies on other R packages, and programs outside of R. These are listed at the bottom of this README.
-Installing these can be time-consuming and complicated, so to simpify access to the compendium we also provide at Docker image that includes all the necessary software, code and data to run our analysis.
+Installing these can be time-consuming and complicated, so we've done two things to simpify access to the compendium.
+First is the packrat directory, which contains the source code for all the packages we depend on.
+If all works well, these will be installed on your computer when you open `mjbtramp.Rproj` in RStudio.
+Second is our Docker image that includes all the necessary software, code and data to run our analysis.
+The Docker image may give a quicker entry point to the project, and is more self-contained, so might save some fiddling with installing things.

 ### The Docker image [![Circle CI](https://circleci.com/gh/benmarwick/mjbtramp.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/benmarwick/mjbtramp)